-The Company's marketable securities are comprised of fixed income mutual funds, corporate bonds and notes.
+The Company's marketable securities are comprised of certificates of deposit, with original maturity greater than three months from date of purchase, government securities, fixed income mutual funds, and a corporate bond.
 The Company's marketable securities are measured at fair value and are accounted for in accordance with ASU 2016-01.
-Unrealized holding gains and losses on fixed income mutual funds are recorded in net realized and unrealized gain (loss) from investments on the unaudited condensed consolidated statements of operations and comprehensive income (loss).
+Unrealized holding gains and losses on certificates of deposit, government securities, and fixed income mutual funds are recorded in net realized and unrealized gain (loss) from investments on the unaudited condensed consolidated statements of operations and comprehensive (loss) income.

 Unrealized holding gains and losses, net of the related tax effect, on corporate bonds and notes are excluded from earnings and are reported as a separate component of stockholders' equity until realized.
 Dividend and interest income are recognized when earned.
 Realized gains and losses are included in earnings and are derived using the specific identification method for determining the cost of the marketable securities.